RBAC Features in Hitachi ID Bravura Identity

 - Still other users can be assigned multiple roles, representing multiple job functions.

-- Manual and Rule-based Assignment:
+- Manual and rule-based assignment:

 Roles may be assigned via a request process -- i.e., a requesting user U_q asks that a receiving user U_p be assigned role R_x.
 Such requests may be subject to policy and human approval before being completed.

-- Role-based Change Requests:
+- Role-based access requests:

 Requests to create new user profiles can specify a role -- either instead of or in addition to other entitlements that the new user should be provisioned.